Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 What happens if diarrhea is not treated?

 Diarrhea is not just an unpleasant symptom, it is a phenomenon accompanied by severe dehydration.
-In the process of constant emptying of the intestines, beneficial bacteria and minerals are washed out in an adult.
+In the process of constant bowel movements in an adult, beneficial bacteria and minerals are washed away.

-If diarrhea is left untreated after antibiotics, the effects on the gut can be irreversible.
-The main result of inaction is pseudomembranous colitis.
-This disease is a complex form of indigestion after taking antibiotics off the schedule or in excess of the dosage.
+If diarrhea after antibiotics is not treated, the effects on the intestines can be irreversible.
+The main result of inactivity is pseudomembranous colitis.
+This disease is a complex form of stomach upset after taking antibiotics incorrectly or in excess dosage.

 In this case, Clostridium difficile bacteria multiply in the cavity of the inflamed intestine, and microflora disorders develop.

-It is not difficult to recognize this disease, in which case the following symptoms are observed:
+It is not difficult to recognize this disease; in this case, the following symptoms are observed:

-• Abundant loose stools, emptying more than 10 times a day;
+• Copious loose stools, bowel movements more than 10 times a day;

 • Severe pain syndrome;